csauve/sho/README.md

 Just open the HTML file in your favourite browser and you're ready to go!

 ## Helpers
 CommonMark allows the [inclusion of HTML tags](http://spec.commonmark.org/0.21/#html-blocks) in your markdown.
-Sho's stylesheet has some special classes and IDs can be used to customize your slides:
+Sho's stylesheet includes some special classes and IDs for customizing your slides:

 ![sho slides example 1](http://csauve.github.io/sho/examples/example-2.png)